Alimony in Texas

 Per Texas law, spousal support ordered by the courts lasts 10 years at the longest.
 Courts can’t create a plan for payments that last longer than a decade.

 Your individual agreement with your ex could specify longer payments.
 You could come to those terms together.
-But if you rely on the courts, the laws determine how long payments last, and they’re not indefinite.
+But if you rely on the court, the laws determine how long payments last, and they’re not indefinite.

 How to modify alimony support